kottster/kottster/docs/table/configuration/custom-queries.md

+---
+description: "Define custom queries for your Kottster table pages.
+Learn how to fetch data using raw SQL or external APIs."
+---

 # Custom queries

 By default, Kottster manages data fetching internally.
 You can also define custom fetching logic, such as using raw SQL or extracting data from an external resource.